ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 Next I needed to come up with a way to generate random seed strings.
 Luckily, this ended up being a fairly simple process.
 Previous to working on this application, I had not worked with random number generation in Haskell.
 After doing some searching I found the `System.Random` library.
 After looking over the documentation I found that using `randomIO` would help.

-Using `randomIO`, I would be able to generate a random number, then in order to generate the seed string I could just convert the generated number into a String.[^random-number]
+Using `randomIO`, I would be able to generate a random number, then in order to generate the seed string I could just convert the generated number into a String.[^random-number] [^random-string]

 ~~~haskell
 >>> show <$> (randomIO :: IO Double)